prosodylab/Prosodylab-Aligner/README.md

 ## Importing the module

 Users who are familiar with Python are encouraged to import `align.py` as a Python module if it makes sense for their application.

+## Making your own default acoustic model

+Many users have requested the ability to store an acoustic model for future use.
+Prosodylab-Aligner is not built with this in mind, but it is certainly possible for technically-inclined users to save their acoustic models for reuse.

+1. Open `align.py` in a text editor.
+    1. Change the global variable `DEBUG` to `True`.
+    2. Then, edit the global variable `CMU\_PHONES` so that it contains the same phoneset as your training data.
+    3. Exit the text editor.
+2. Gather the training data and perform model training with the `-t` flag.
+3. At the end of training and alignment, `align.py` will print out the location of the temporary directory where the resulting acoustic models are stored.
+    1. Navigate to this directory, then to the subdirectory `HMM`.
+    2. You will see a number of numbered subdirectories here.
+Go to the second-highest numbered subdirectory (e.g., if the last subdiretory is `9`, go to `8`).
+    3. Copy the files `hmmdefs` and `macros` to the subdirectory `MOD` where Prosodylab-Aligner is located.
+4. To return to normal operation, change the global variable `DEBUG` in `align.py` back to `False`.

+Note that this will overwrite the default acoustic model, so you may want to keep multiple copies of the Prosodylab-Aligner directory.